 People should be free to speak about the causes they care about.
 More than that, they should be free to give to causes they care about without the fear that it will destroy their careers.

 In our current toxic social climate, expressing your views can be dangerous.
 It makes sense that some donors prefer to keep private the names of the nonprofit organizations to which they give.

 But some officials in the state of California wanted to make donor privacy a thing of the past.
 Thankfully, the Thomas More Law Center (TMLC) and another nonprofit organization took a stand.
 And in 2021, the U.S. Supreme Court issued an opinion in their combined cases in Americans for Prosperity Foundation v.
 Bonta.

 Read more about this important case below.

-Who: Thomas More Law Center
+What is Thomas More Law Center?

 As a nonprofit organization, TMLC relies on the support of donors from across the country to operate.
 And though located in Michigan, TMLC receives some donations from California, the nation’s most populous state.

 But in 2012, California officials told TMLC that it had to hand over sensitive donor information or stop fundraising in the state altogether.

 In March 2012, California officials contacted TMLC and demanded that it hand over private information on its top donors to the state Attorney General’s Office.
 TMLC was perplexed.
 California had never required it to turn over that information before.

 But in 2010, the AG’s office had changed its rules to require hundreds of nonprofits across the country that fundraise in California to disclose the names and addresses of their largest donors every year.